SmashXanadu/Expeditions/Uncharted Waters/0 About/About Uncharted Waters.md

 ---
 layout: default
-title: Uncharted Waters
+title: About Uncharted Waters
-permalink: /UnchartedWaters/
+permalink: /UnchartedWaters/About
 ---

 **Uncharted Waters** is an **Open Table** style RPG campaign based on sea exploration and adventuring.